Ines Knauss: Melania Trump’s Sister Posts Flashback Photos On Facebook [Photos]

 First Lady Melania Trump was still known as Melania Knauss, fiancee to Donald Trump, back on Friday, December 17, 2004, in Miami, when the above photo was taken.
 On that day, Melania joined her future husband at a Denver Nuggets game.
-The Knauss name is the news once more more than 12 years later — as Ines Knauss — Melania’s sister, comes into the spotlight.
+The Knauss name is the news once again more than 12 years later — as Ines Knauss — Melania’s sister, comes into the spotlight.
 As seen in the below photo, Mrs. Trump, her sister Ines, and Audrey Gruss all posed for a photo when the trio attended the Valentino Fashion Luncheon on February 4, 2005.
 The event was held at Mar-a-Lago in Palm Beach, Florida, with the benefit seeking to assist the Boy’s Club of New York.
 The photo by Lucien Capehart Photography is one of the rare Getty Images whereby Ines was photographed with Melania.

 As reported by the New York Post, Melania’s sister Ines is one of Mrs. Trump’s closest confidantes — an older sister that lives close to First Lady Melania — but largely goes under the radar.
 At 48 years of age, Ines is only a couple of years older than Melania, and Ines remains ensconced in a one-bedroom Park Avenue apartment worth about $2 million.
 As expected, the building in which Ines lives is owned by the Trump Organization.